scantics/hamburgers-to-steamed-hams/readme.md

 It's an Albany expression.

-spells did all the work, I'm just changing the find/replace words
+PSELLE did all the work, I'm just changing the find/replace words

 # original